NarangSwati/origin-playwright-assignment/README.md

 - Updated the workflow to use either user provided environment variable or default value via statement `environment: ${{ github.event_name == 'workflow_dispatch' && inputs.environment || 'QA' }}`

 ## TODO's & Improvements
+- Current a11yAnalysis implementation is bare bones which produces a report as JSON response attachment.
+Next steps are to scope the scan and produce readable report.
+- Network request/response simulation.